icebeam030/api-recommender/README.md

 # api-recommendation
-A mashup-oriented API recommendation system
+A recommendation system that finds the implicit relationships between mashups and APIs